By Chet Fussman | | 7 mins

 When is hedge betting a bad idea?

-Generally, when you have you two bets working against each other, you are failing to maximize potential profits and paying more vigorish, which is built into every bet.
+Generally, when you have you two bets working against each other at one of the best sportsbooks in the US, you are failing to maximize potential profits and paying more vigorish, which is built into every bet.
 You also may be taking a side you don’t believe in, just for the sake of hedging.

 Can you hedge sports bets for a profit?